 The mechanobiology curriculum includes four (4) core courses to introduce the principles of mechanobiology: MB5101- Cell as a Machine (in-depth analysis of biological functions), MB5102- Topics in Mechanobiology (training in critical thinking and presentations), MB5103- Research Seminars in Mechanobiology (taught how to deliver scientific seminars and critically evaluate seminars by others) and MB5104- Integrative Approach to understand Cell Functions (fundamental concepts and practical approaches in understanding cellular functions).
 The mechanobiology curriculum also includes one (1) elective course to introduce the principles of mechanobiology: MB5105- Microfabrication for Biologists (basic principles of soft lithography techniques that are classically used by biologists).
 Students then choose three to four (3-4) elective courses from many courses offered in different schools.
 To help students venture into new disciplines of inquiry, one to two (1-2) undergraduate courses outside the students’ undergraduate training can be taken with a pass or fail grade.
 Students are required to obtain at least 24 MCs.
 To help students in developing decision-making and leadership skills, teaching experiences, laboratory rotations and proposal writing are built into the curriculum.

 We welcome outstanding candidates who have solid foundations in science (either biomedical or physical) or engineering; with good quantitative, communication and critical thinking skills, adventurous, resourceful, and self-driven, to apply and take part in this research and education journey with us.

-All students admitted to the MBI PhD program will be offered a full scholarship for up to five (5) years.
-The scholarship covers full tuition fees, with a monthly stipend of S$3200 per month for non-Singaporeans and S$3400 per month for Singaporeans (Central Provident Fund (CPF) will be provided at the prevailing employer’s CPF contribution rate) and a one-time allowance of S$5000 to cover purchase of laptops, books and other scholastic materials.
-The MBI may provide a competitive allowance for international conference travel on merit of conference papers.
+All students admitted to the MBI PhD program will be offered a full scholarship for up to four (4) years.
+The scholarship covers full tuition fees, with a monthly stipend of S$3000 per month for non-Singaporeans, S$3200 per month for Singapore Permanent Residents and S$3500 per month for Singaporeans (plus Central Provident Fund (CPF) contributions pegged at the prevailing employer’s CPF rate).
+There is also a one-off settling-in allowance of S$1000 and one-off air travel allowance (for 1 one-way ticket on economy class) of up to S$750 for new incoming overseas students’ traveling from their home country to Singapore.
+In addition, MBI may provide funding support for international conference travel on merit of conference papers to allow the exchange of knowledge and ideas across a broader platform.